-2. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.
+2. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, according to Section VIII.A. of your agency's Fiscal Year 2020 Annual FOIA Report, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.

-Answer: Not applicable.
-NEH's average number of days to adjudicate requests for expedited processing was two days.
+Not applicable.
+NEH's average number of days to adjudicate requests for expedited processing was three and one-half days.

-- 3. During the reporting period, did your agency conduct a self-assessment of its FOIA program?
-If so, please describe the methods used, such as reviewing Annual Report data, using active workflows and track management, reviewing and updating processing procedures, etc. - Note: In September 2017, OIP released a FOIA Self-Assessment Toolkit as a resource for agencies conducting a self-assessment of their FOIA program.
+3. During the reporting period, did your agency conduct a self-assessment of its FOIA program?
+If so, please describe the methods used, such as reviewing Annual Report or raw data, using active workflows and track management, reviewing and updating processing procedures, etc.

+Note: In September 2017, OIP released a FOIA Self-Assessment Toolkit as a resource for agencies conducting a self-assessment of their FOIA program.
 The Toolkit is available on OIP's website for all agencies to use.

-Answer: Yes.
-NEH conducted an informal self-assessment during the reporting period; as part of this exercise, NEH's primary FOIA professional reviewed the agency's FY 2018 Annual Report data with the General Counsel and the Deputy General Counsel, and informally assessed NEH's current request- and appeal-processing procedures.
-Going forward, NEH plans to use OIP's FOIA Self-Assessment Toolkit when conducting its self-assessments.
+Yes.
+NEH conducted an informal self-assessment during the reporting period; as part of this exercise, NEH's primary FOIA professional reviewed the agency's FY 2019 Annual Report data with the General Counsel and the Deputy General Counsel, and informally assessed NEH's current request- and appeal-processing procedures.